core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 Receiving both options in a single request MUST treated like the presence of a critical request option that could not be processed
 (that option being either the Short-Uri-Path option or the conflicting option).

-The Short-Uri-Path option MUST NOT be used in combination with the the Proxy-Uri option (or the similar Proxy-CRI option (of {{?I-D.ietf-core-href}})) by clients, and proxies that convert Uri-\* options into Proxy-Path MUST expand any Short-Uri-Path if they know the value.
+The Short-Uri-Path option MUST NOT be used in combination with the Proxy-Uri option (or the similar Proxy-CRI option (of {{?I-D.ietf-core-href}})) by clients, and proxies that convert Uri-\* options into Proxy-Path MUST expand any Short-Uri-Path if they know the value.
 By the (de)composition rules of Proxy-Uri and Short-Uri-Path being safe-to-forward, a proxy is allowed to combine the option with Proxy-Uri (or Proxy-CRI) when it combines the Uri-\* options.